dbt-labs/semantic-layer-sdk-python/CONTRIBUTING.md

 ## Submitting an issue

-If you feel like your use case hasn't been covered by the SDK, or if you found a bug, please open an issue to this repo.
-Try to include as much detail as possible:
+If you feel like your use case hasn't been covered by the SDK, or if you found a bug or regression, please open an issue to this repo.
+Try to include as much detail as possible.
-- In case it's a feature request:
-  - What use cases would that feature cater to?
-  - Are there any workarounds?
-  - What would that feature look like?
-- In case it's a bug report:
-  - How do we reproduce the bug?
-  - Do you have any logs or screenshots of the bug?
-  - What Python version and other packages do you have in your environment?
-What is your OS?

 ## Submitting code